 However, it is strongly recommended any electrical appliances provided by a landlord to a tenant should be regularly electrically inspected and tested.

-It is recommended that the landlords consider testing fixed electrical appliances and the Electrical Installation Inspection and test simultaneously.
+It is recommended that the landlords consider testing fixed electrical appliances and the Electrical Installation checks and test simultaneously.

 You can read the BLA guidance on portable appliance testing.

-I cannot get the EICR report done due to my tenant self-isolating; what can I do?
+I cannot get the check done due to my tenant self-isolating; what can I do?

 Provided you have evidence to show that you have tried to take all the steps to get the work done under the regulation.
 You will need to keep proof of communications with your tenant, the electrician, regarding the work, including any replies.
 This evidence should be sufficient.

-You can also provide other evidence that the installation is in good condition while you try to get the work done.
-You can read the COVID-19 pandemic government guidance for landlords and tenants here.
+You can also provide other evidence that the installation is in good condition while getting the work done.
+You can read the COVID-19 pandemic government guidance for landlords and tenants.